hfthair/TweetScraper/README.md

 * [js2py](https://pypi.org/project/Js2Py/)

 # Spiders #
-1. TweetScraper:
+1. Search Spider:

 	Crawl tweets from url [Twitter Search](https://twitter.com/search-home) which does not require login twitter account

 	*this spider is based on [jonbakerfish/TweetScraper](https://github.com/jonbakerfish/TweetScraper)*

-		scrapy crawl TweetScraper -a query="foo,#bar"
+		scrapy crawl search -a query="foo,#bar"

 	where `query` is a list of keywords seperated by comma and quoted by `"`.
-The query can be any thing (keyword, hashtag, etc.) you want to search in [Twitter Search](https://twitter.com/search-home). `TweetScraper` will crawl the search results of the query and save the tweet content and user information.
+The query can be any thing (keyword, hashtag, etc.) you want to search in [Twitter Search](https://twitter.com/search-home). `Search Spider` will crawl the search results of the query and save the tweet content and user information.
 You can also use the `operators` from [Twitter Search Page](https://twitter.com/search-home) in each query.

 	#### Other parameters
 	* `crawl_user[DEFAULT=True]`, if you do not want to crawl the author's of tweets in the same time